[ UrbanRail.Net ] [ Europe ] [ America ] [ Asia ] [ Africa ] [ Oceania ] [ News ] [ Books ] [ Links ]

 System

 Chicago's metro is known as the 'L' as most of its network is elevated.
 Some stretches of today's system date back to the end of the 19th century when Chicago followed New York's example to construct elevated rail lines.
-Whereas New York started early in the 20th century to put all elevated lines in Manhattan underground, Chicago maintains most of its original routes.
-All lines spread out from the city centre where some of them form the famous elevated loop, now one of the city's landmarks.
+Whereas New York started early in the 20th century to put all elevated lines in Manhattan underground, Chicago maintains many of its original routes.
+All lines spread out from the city centre where some of them form the famous elevated Loop, now one of the city's landmarks.
 Two lines, the Blue Line and the Red Line cross the city centre north-south in a subway.
-Washington, Jackson and Monroe stations of both subways are connected by a 750 m (Dearborn subway) / 930 m (State St.) long continuous platform.

-The entire network is 173 km long and has 151 stations, 18 km lie in a tunnel (21 stations) and 62 km are elevated (89 stations).
-Most of the rest of the lines and stations are in expressway medians, with the exception of several kilometers at the ends of the Brown Line and Blue Line (Douglas) branches.
+The entire network is 169 km long, with 18 km lying underground.
+Large parts of the Blue Line and the southern leg of the Red Line run in the medians of expressways.
+Outer sections of the Brown, Pink and Purple Line, as well as the Yellow Line, run at grade with some level crossings.
 The 'L' is operated by CTA (Chicago Transit Authority).
-Both airports are served by a CTA train, O'Hare Airport by the Blue Line (45 min to city centre) and Midway Airport by the Orange Line (30 min to city centre).
+Both airports are served by CTA trains, O'Hare Airport by the Blue Line (45 min to city centre) and Midway Airport by the Orange Line (30 min to city centre).

 History